 You are invited to apply for a Gallipoli Scholarship which could help you finance the first year only of a degree course in a New South Wales or ACT University in 2017.

-Aims of the Gallipoli Scholarship
+Purpose of the Scholarship

 Each scholarship will be worth $5000 tax free to undertake the first year of an approved degree study at a NSW or ACT University.
 The $5000 is distributed to successful applicants in two packages - one at the presentation ceremony, and the second on successful completion of the first semester.
 Continuation for the full year will depend on satisfactory progress.
 Accordingly, Scholarship recipients are to advise the Scholarship Committee of their progress at the end of each semester.

 Your application will provide details of your eligibility by: